-Now that you know how to save money on flights when you travel in Europe, let’s talk about hotels!
-Well I sort of lied, we’re not only going to talk about hotels…but some other fantastic alternatives you should consider too.
+Now that you know how to save money on flights when you travel in Europe, let’s talk about the best ways to save on accommodation.

-I am a HUGE Airbnb fan.
+I am a huge Airbnb fan.
 I discovered the site in 2011 when trying to find reasonably priced accommodation for my family’s trip to Italy, France and Spain.
 I needed to find a place in each city where all 7 of us could stay (because individual hotel rooms are super expensive) and still have enough space to not drive each other crazy…this is where Airbnb comes in.
 With Airbnb you can rent an entire house/apartment, a room in someone’s house, or a shared room (like a pullout couch in a living room).
-I first discovered Airbnb in Europe but a lot of people use it in the United States too!
+I first discovered Airbnb in Europe but a lot of people use it in the United States too.
+Click here to get $25 in free credit for your first Airbnb trip.

 - Hotels in Europe are expensive and are rarely worth the cost (is it just me or are hotels in the US nicer?).
 Airbnb offers more affordable accommodation options plus a lot of the rentals end up being more comfortable than staying in hotels! (like our place in Lisbon)